 |Diesel Train (V/Line)||0.18||14|

-Source: Emissions intensity figures from Australian Greenhouse Office, AGO Factors and Methods Workbook 2006.
+Source: Fuel emissions intensity figures from Australian Greenhouse Office, AGO Factors and Methods Workbook 2006.
 Electricity emissions intensity of 199g/MJ sourced from Office of the Clean Energy Regulator, Electricity sector emissions and generation data 2019-20.

 But to sum up: notwithstanding the time it will take to electrify vehicle fleets and the electricity grid, there is no reason why transport-related emissions should be growing faster than almost any other component.
 In a world with genuine transport choices, one would actually expect the opposite.
-Where public transport is convenient and reliable, it is much easier to leave the car at home and save the energy than it is to rebuild one’s house to not require heating or cooling, or to install solar panels on the roof, or to replace all one’s appliances with the latest energy-efficient models – worthwhile as all these other actions are.
+Where public transport is convenient and reliable, it is much easier to leave the car at home and save the energy than it is to rebuild one’s house to not require heating or cooling, or to install solar panels on the roof, or to replace all one’s appliances with the latest energy-efficient models—worthwhile as all these other actions are.

 In any case, if one is faced with the task of reducing greenhouse emissions across all activities in a society, it seems fairest and least harmful to share the burden equally, and plan for the same reduction in transport energy use as in other areas where we use energy.
 This was the conclusion reached by the Garnaut Review on greenhouse mitigation, even if it’s been ignored by all Federal Governments since.
 But the first priority would have to be to stop our transport emissions growing faster than any other.
 Transport planning that focusses on sustainable modes rather than the car-dependent status quo will help.